 I was not in the mood for sautéed greens so I decided to use these bad boys in pesto.
 Pesto is the best because you can throw almost any green vegetable or herb, cheese and nut in a food processor, add some oil and boom you have pesto.
-For this pesto I used blanched beet greens, a little basil, garlic, toasted hazelnuts, Parmiagiano-Reggiano cheese and olive oil.
+For this pesto, I used blanched beet greens, a little basil, garlic, toasted hazelnuts, Parmigiano-Reggiano cheese and olive oil.
 The pesto was earthy and paired lovely with pasta.
 Which is exactly how I served it.
 I thought the pesto pasta was delicious but I’m not going to lie.
-Mr. Nutmeg Nanny didn’t really enjoy the dish.
+Art didn’t really enjoy the dish.
 His exact words “there is nothing wrong with the pesto I just don’t think it’s my thing.”
-Oh well.
-I still enjoyed it.

 Beet Green Pesto